bergie/MidgardAppServerBundle/README.markdown

 Copy the `aip.yaml.example` file from this bundle to your `app` directory.
 You can edit it as necessary.
 By default it sets up two workers to listen to `http://localhost:8001`.

+AppServerBundle will not work with the Symfony's NativeSessionStorage implementation, so it automatically replaces that with FilesystemSessionStorage.

 ## Usage

 Start your server with: